OWRC/database-manual/02_Understanding_ORMGP_Database/02_01_Tables_and_Views/02_01_06_System_Views.md

 Note that an indicator of [1] is returned in TEST_BOTTOM for a borehole bottom check while an indicator of [2] will be returned in TEST_PUMP for the pump depth check.

+#### V_SYS_CHK_AGENCY_CA

+This view compares the location against the various conservation authorities areal extents returning the updated value in CA_AREA_ID_NEW.
+The current CA_AREA_ID is also returned for comparison.

+Note that a null value is returned if the location is outside of any conservation area.

+#### V_SYS_CHK_AGENCY_REG

+This view compares the location against the various regions areal extents returning the updated value in REG_AREA_ID_NEW.
+The current REG_AREA_ID is also returned for comparison.

+Note that a null value is returned if the location is outside of any region.

+#### V_SYS_CHK_AGENCY_SWP

+This view compares the location against the various source water protection areal extents returning the updated value in SWP_AREA_ID_NEW.
+The current SWP_AREA_ID is also returned for comparison.

+Note that a null value is returned if the location is outside of any source water protection area.

 #### V_SYS_CHK_ALIAS_NAME